 What Is Xanax Misuse?

 It is also possible to misuse Xanax even if you have a prescription.
 Some people who misuse Xanax have obtained the prescription by misleading a doctor or by getting multiple prescriptions from different doctors.
-It can also be Xanax misuse to skip your prescription for a while and then take several doses at once.
-Any time you are taking more Xanax than your doctor prescribed to treat a valid health condition, you are misusing the drug.
+It can also be misuse to skip your prescription for a while and then take several doses at once.
+Any time you are taking more of a prescription than your doctor prescribed to treat a valid health condition, you are misusing the drug.

 Is It Dangerous to Misuse Xanax?